ahmedelhdad123/unitTesting/README.md

 Contains tests for store functionalities using Mockito for mocking dependencies.
 It tests scenarios such as successful purchase, out-of-stock products, and payment failures.

-## How to Run Tests

-1. Clone the repository.
-2. Import the project into your preferred IDE.
-3. Ensure JUnit and Mockito dependencies are included in your project.
-4. Run the tests using your IDE's test runner or use the command line.

 ## Conclusion

 This project demonstrates the use of unit testing in Java to ensure the correctness of account management and store functionalities.
 It covers various test scenarios, including successful transactions, out-of-stock products, and payment failures.